Network Analytics Program Joins AT&T Call Protect to Drive Down Unwanted Automated Calls

-- AT&T Call Protect is a free service that automatically blocks fraud calls and gives screen alerts for suspected incoming spam calls.
+AT&T ActiveArmor℠ mobile security automatically blocks fraud calls and labels other nuisance calls so you can choose to answer or not.
 It works for eligible AT&T wireless customers with HD Voice.

 Customers can visit AT&T’s Cyber Aware Robocalls and Unwanted Calls page for more information on how to help block and report unwanted calls and texts.